edgedb/easy-edgedb/chapter1/index.md

 };
 ```

-We haven't filtered anything, so it will put all the `City` types in there.
 Now let's see the places that Jonathan has visited.
 The code below is almost but not quite what we need:

 ```edgeql
 select Person {